qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 section on [attributes](#attributes) defines which attributes must be attached to the entry point function.

-Unless a back-end opts into **Bullet 14** as a capability, then the the entry point may not take any parameters and must return an exit code in the form of a 64-bit integer.
+An entry point function may not take any parameters and must either return void in case the program has no failure conditions or must return an exit code in the form of a 64-bit integer.
 The exit code `0` must be used to indicate a successful execution of the program.
 Exit code `1` can be used to illustrate that a real-time error occurred in the execution of the program dependent upon what features a back-end opts into when supporting an Adaptive Profile program.
-For example, with **Bullet 9/14** classical code may encounter errors like division by zero that can cause a an entry-point function.
+For example, with **Bullet 9/14** classical code may encounter errors like division by zero that can cause an entry-point function to fail.
+In this case, programs must dynamically check failure conditions and return the exit code instead of failing outright.

 The adaptive profile program makes no restrictions on the structure of basic blocks within the entry point function, other than that a block cannnot jump to a previously encountered block